List of General Hospital characters introduced in the 2020s: Ezra Boyle

-Ezra Boyle, played by Daniel Cosgrove, made his first appearance on March 21, 2025.
+Ezra Boyle, portrayed by Daniel Cosgrove, made his first appearance on March 21, 2025.
 Cosgrove's casting details and character were announced the day prior.
 Described as a "consummate politician", Cosgrve revealed: "At first, he seems to be aligning with Drew Quartermaine and there's some shenanigans going on".
 He revealed his casting came after being considered for the recast of Jack Brennan, which eventually went to McKenna.
+In February 2026, it was announced Patrick Scott Lewis would pinch-hit in the role, while Cosgrove was unavailable for two episodes.
+His scenes aired on March 2 and March 16 of the same year.

 Henry Dalton

 Daniel Goddard made his debut as Henry Dalton in April 2025; he exited the role seven months later.

-Henry Dalton, played by Daniel Goddard, made his first appearance on April 15, 2025.
+Henry Dalton, portrayed by Daniel Goddard, made his first appearance on April 15, 2025.
 Goddard's casting details and character were announced on April 11.
 Developed as a professor at Port Charles University under the investigation of the W.S.B. and described as "mysterious", Goddard revealed he had auditioned for the role of Jack Brennan (McKenna), and when he was not cast, he was offered the role of "Professor Dalton".
 Goddard revealed he was asked to audition for the role of Jack Brennan in December 2024; weeks later, he was contacted about the role of Henry, and he believed the "timing was right" in regards to the casting.
 He exited the role on November 20, 2025, when Dalton was killed off.

+Cassius Faison

+Ryan Paevey's return in 2025 was initially reported as the character Nathan West.
+However, he was ultimately revealed to be Cassius in March 2026; he departed the role four months later.

+Cassius Faison, portrayed by Ryan Paevey, made his first appearance on September 19, 2025.
+He previously appeared on General Hospital from December 2013 to February 2018 as Nathan West.
+In August 2025, it was announced Paevey was returning to General Hospital in an undisclosed role.
+The following month, it was announced he would reprise the role of Nathan beginning with the September 19 episode.
+In March 2026, it was revealed that Paevey was in fact portraying Nathan's twin, Cassius Faison posing as Nathan.

+Following the March 31 reveal, Paevey disclosed he returned with the intent of always portraying Cassius.
+"This was the role I came back to play," he told Soap Opera Digest.
+While he described Nathan as a good guy based on his upbringing, he felt Cassius had a case of "little brother syndrome".
+Scenes concerning Paevey's departure from the role aired on July 6, 2026.